hgld/utba/content/_index.md

     - label: Learn more
       url: "/docs/getting-started"
   - title: 'Meetings, Events and Networking '
+    content: |-
-    content: "We strengthen our beekeeping community through networking and learning.
+      We strengthen our beekeeping community through networking and learning.

-      \n\nOur next meeting is a Zoom meeting. "
+      Due to the COVID-19 pandemic our next meeting is a Zoom meeting.
     actions:
     - label: Next Meeting
       url: https://www.facebook.com/groups/urbantorontobeekeepers/events/